lwachowiak/Multilingual-Metaphor-Detection/README.md

 # Reference

-We describe model and training details in our publication:
+We describe the model and training details in our publication:

 Wachowiak, L., Gromann, D. & Xu, C. (2022) Drum Up SUPPORT: Systematic Analysis of Image-Schematic Conceptual Metaphors.
 In EMNLP FigLang Workshop.